-From the Pulp Hero Press publishing house comes the first volume of
+From the Pulp Hero Press publishing house comes the second volume of

 “You might think that voicing animated characters is a pretty easy gig: go into the studio, affect a goofy voice, spout some silly syllables, and cash your check.
 But that’s not all, folks.
 In their own words, and their own voices, the leaders in this field lay bare this anything-but-funny business.